foodiecravings/foodiecravings.github.io/index.md

 [FoodieCravings App](http://foodiecravings.meteorapp.com/#/)

 # Milestone Development
-## Milestone 1: Mockup development
+## Milestone 1: Mockup Development
 This milestone started on April 4, 2019 and ended on April 11, 2019.

 ## The goal of milestone 1: